 Step Screen Description and Action Required 1 None.
-To start Upgrade Assistant using the graphical user interface: Change directory to the ORACLE_HOME/bin directory of the Oracle Fusion Middleware installation: For UNIX: ./ua On a Windows operating system: ua.bat 2 Welcome Screen Click Next to continue.
+To start Upgrade Assistant using the graphical user interface: Change directory to the ORACLE_HOME/bin directory of the Oracle Fusion Middleware installation: (UNIX) ./ua (Windows) ua.bat 2 Welcome Screen Click Next to continue.
 3 Specify Operation Select Upgrade Oracle BI Publisher Repository.
 Click Next to continue.
-4 Specify Source Details Select Upgrade 10g BI Publisher Repository Directory or Upgrade E-Business Suite Data Template Directory.
+4 Specify Source Details Select Upgrade 10g BI Publisher Repository Directory or Upgrade E-Business Suite Data Template Directory .
 For Upgrade 10g BI Publisher Repository Directory , enter, or browse to the Repository Directory .
 For Upgrade E-Business Suite Data Template Directory , enter, or browse to the Data Template Directory .
 Note : Upgrade Assistant does not support reading the data definition from the E-Business Suite environment.
 Store the data template XML files in a file system and run Upgrade Assistant to create an equivalent data model definition in the BI Publisher Enterprise Server.
 Click Next to continue.
-5 Specify Destination Details In the Repository Directory field, enter the destination 11 g BI Publisher Repository directory if you selected the 10g BI Publisher Repository Directory as the source directory.
-The default location of the destination repository is MWHOME \user_projects\domain\bifoundation_domain\config\bipublisher\repository.
-However, this destination repository path can be any path on the server.
-Enter the 11 g data model directory if you selected the E-Business Suite Data Template Directory as the source.
+5 Specify Destination Details In the Repository Directory field, enter the destination 11g BI Publisher Repository directory.
+For more information about the value to provide in this field, see Section 6.5.3, "About the Destination Directory for the 11g BI Publisher Repository".
+Click Next to continue.
+6 Specify WebLogic Server Enter the following: In the Host field, enter the WebLogic Administration Server's hostname, for example, localhost.
+In the Port field, enter the server's port number, for example, 7001.
+In the Username field, enter the administrator user name, for example, weblogic.
+In the Password field, enter the password associated with the specified administrator user.
 Click Next to continue.